dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/upsolver-configs.md

 HAVING COUNT(DISTINCT orderid::string) ...
 ```

 Running this model will compile CREATE TABLE SQL(or ALTER TABLE if exists) and CREATE INSERT JOB(or ALTER INSERT JOB if exists) SQL and send it to Upsolver engine.
 Name of the table will be name of the model.
-Name of the job will be name of the model plus '_job'
+Name of the job will be the name of the model plus '_job'

 ## SQL merge job